Sanding A Parquet Floor (step by step)

 Wood is essentially long fibres densely packed together.
 All the strength travels in one direction and not the other.
 By sanding with the grain you are sanding with the fibres of the wood and not displacing them.
 This means there’s less abrasive scratching.
 By sanding against the grain of the wood you are tearing these fibres and stripping away the wood much faster, this makes for a much faster and aggressive sanding process.

-If the grain of the wood is all running in one direction, it would be ideal to sand in the same direction every time.
+If the grain of the wood is all running in one direction, it would be ideal to sand in the same direction every time(with the grain).
 Unfortunately, as you will learn, even this presents problems.
-Sanding with the grain is best because its less aggressive and you have less scratching, making for a smoother, better looking finish.
+Sanding with the grain is best because it’s less aggressive and you have less scratching, making for a smoother, better-looking finish.
 When sanding herringbone parquet diagonally you are sanding with the grain on half the blocks and against the grain on the other half.
 This means that the blocks which are perpendicular to your sanding machine are going to be sanded down deeper than the blocks on which you are sanding with the grain.
 This alone can lead to a lumpy uneven parquet floor.

-To add to this, sanding diagonally will inevitably mean that, for small periods of time, the drum will passover (and have all of its weight on) one parquet block.
+To add to this, sanding diagonally will inevitably mean that, for small periods of time, the drum will pass over (and have all of its weight on) one parquet block.
 Each individual block in a parquet floor varies in density from one block to the next and can even vary within the block from one side to the other.
-So when the sander passes over a block that is much less dense than the rest of the floor and the drum is touching that one alone, it will sand down further than the rest of the floor.
+So when the sander passes over a block that is much less dense than the rest of the floor and the drum is sanding that one block alone, it will sand down much further than the rest of the floor.
 (When I say much, I’m talking millimetres, but throughout this process, it all adds up to a lumpy floor)

 Now before I carry on I should say.
 This variation in density means that the floor will never be perfectly flat.
 Getting it as flat and smooth as possible is our goal.